krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 ## 7. moving posts into db via seeds.rb [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/6aeaa552ecffb5fc44f98aa84bd87f4e6da91289)

-Now that we have a db table to hold our data, let's get rid of these crazy hashes in our `PostsController`.
+Now that we have a db table to hold our data, let's get rid of those crazy hashes in our `PostsController`.

 First, head to `db/seeds.rb` and create some post records using the ActiveRecord syntax you know and love: